 To ensure that all children are prepared for their transition to primary school, Transitional Educational Profiles are made for each child to help target the areas of development needed for successful transition.
 These profiles are created together with parents and pre-primary teachers.
 TEPs are used to guide education whilst implementing differentiated teaching to suit the needs of individual children and prepare them for their school of choice.

 Classes are taught through instruction, small group-activities, partner work, and one-on-one with a teacher.
-Subjects include Maths, English Reading, Writing, Speaking and Listening, Chinese Reading and Writing, Physical Education, Science, Social and Emotional Development, Social Studies, Design and Technologies and the Arts incorporating Drama, Music, Visual Arts, Dance and Movement.
+Subjects include Math, English Reading and Writing, Chinese Reading and Writing, 3D Art, Physical Education, Media, Music, Science, Geography, Painting, Drama, Astronomy, Musical Instruments, Imagination Art, Drawing, Measuring Math, Primary Prep, Culture and Social Studies.

 The classrooms are all bilingually instructed in equal proportions, and are led by a team of two qualified Home Room Teachers and a Teaching Assistant.
-A daily communication booklet, weekly blog, emails and regular parent-teacher conferences keep parents up to date on the activities and the child’s progress.
+A daily communication booklet, weekly letter, monthly syllabus and regular parent-teacher conferences keep parents up to date on the activities and the child’s progress.
 Regular assessments throughout the year document each child’s developmental milestones and achievements.